DekodeInteraktiv/1881-number-lookup/readme.txt

 With 1881 Number Lookup for WooCommerce Checkout, you can offer a more precise checkout experience that will result in a higher conversion rate.
 Customers only need to fill in their phone number at checkout, and the name and address will be automatically filled in.

-1881 is Norway\'s original, largest, and most used directory service.
+1881 is Norway's original, largest, and most used directory service.
 1881 is the leading provider of personal and business information and has been delivering information about phone numbers, names, and addresses for more than 140 years.
 You can find 1881 online, on mobile apps, via SMS, and by calling 1881.
-1881 is among the most well-known brands in Norway, making 1881\'s directory service the natural place to search for names, numbers, maps, and addresses.
-With access to more than 7,350,000 contact points in the database, we ensure that you, as a user of Norway\'s largest information service, quickly and easily find the right answer to what you are looking for.
+1881 is among the most well-known brands in Norway, making 1881's directory service the natural place to search for names, numbers, maps, and addresses.
+With access to more than 7,350,000 contact points in the database, we ensure that you, as a user of Norway's largest information service, quickly and easily find the right answer to what you are looking for.
 The database is continuously updated with up to 125,000 daily updates.

 == Installation ==
 1. Install and activate the plugin via [WordPress.org plugins](https://wordpress.org/) or [GitHub](https://github.com/).
-2. Go to Woocommerce > 1881 Number Lookup for WooCommerce Checkout.
+2. Go to [www.api1881.no](https://www.api1881.no/) to create a user, then activate a FREE test product (provides 50 searches)
-3. Go to [www.api1881.no](https://www.api1881.no/) to create a user, then activate a FREE test product (provides 50 searches)
+3. Go to Woocommerce > 1881 Number Lookup.
-4. Paste your API key from [www.api1881.no/profile](https://www.api1881.no/profile) in settings page.
+4. Paste your API key from [www.api1881.no/profile](https://www.api1881.no/profile) in the field for subscription key.
 5. Click Save – and the plugin is ready for use at checkout.

 == Frequently Asked Questions ==